RootRooster/astro-ai/README.md

 major categories: money, love, and health.
 The application is built with Angular and Spring Boot as the frontend and backend technologies, respectively.
 <hr>
-Note that this is a proof of concept webside and is not yet ready for production.
+Note that this is a proof of concept webside and is not yet ready for production. + the API key in there is disabled and is present only for reference.
+Add your own OpenAI api key in the `/astro-ai-backend/astro/src/main/application.properties` file.

 ## Features